Minkov/pb-interactive-python/EN/01-Exam/02-Problem-02.md

 60
 [/input]
 [output]
-Ivanovi will be left with 225.00 dollars after vacation.
+The Smiths will be left with 225.00 dollars after vacation.
 [/output]
 [/test]
 [test]